Handling Events

 7.1.
 Responses

 Your event handler must handle the REST API request described above and send back an appropriate response.
-Your event webService must send back to CleanSpeak an HTTP response code that indicates whether or not the event was successfully handled or not.
-If your WebService handled the event properly, it must send back an HTTP response status code of 200.
-If there was any type of error or failure, your WebService must send back an HTTP response status code of 500.
+Your event API must send back to CleanSpeak an HTTP response code that indicates whether or not the event was successfully handled or not.
+If your API handled the event properly, it must send back an HTTP response status code of 200.
+If there was any type of error or failure, your API must send back an HTTP response status code of 500.

 7.2.
 Configuration

 Once your event handler is complete and listening for event requests, you must configure your event handler URL.
-CleanSpeak refers to event handlers as event Servers and they are configured via the Management Interface under Settings → Webhooks menu option.
+CleanSpeak refers to event handlers as event Servers and they are configured under Settings → Webhooks menu option.
 If you have multiple event servers configured for a single Application, they must all correctly handle the event for the transaction to succeed.

 7.3.
 Securing